-We tried Sling TV for two weeks in January as we had recently canceled our DirecTV contract.
+We tried Sling TV for two weeks in January as we had recently canceled our DirecTV contract and thought a review of the service would be good.
 We were intrigued by the idea of getting access to channels like ESPN for $20 without a contract.
 Those who want to cut the cord are often held back out of fear that they’ll miss out on sports.

 How Sling TV Works

 Sling TV is an Internet based TV service that offers just over 20 channels for $20 per month.
+They also offer a $25 per month plan for 25 channels.
 You simply download the app to get started.
 You can download it straight from the Sling TV website or you can download it for free from Amazon.

 Sling TV works on a variety of different devices.
 We only used it on our television, but it you can use it from the following devices:

 - Amazon Fire TV

 - Amazon Fire TV Stick